Anadea/anadea_blog/content/posts/softserve-vs-epam-key-differences-and-top-5-alternatives-for-your-project/index.md

 Anadea offers flexible engagement models (project-based outsourcing, [staff augmentation](https://anadea.info/services/staff-augmentation),  and dedicated teams), as well as direct developer-to-client communication.
 Thanks to this, it can become a reliable partner for high-growth startups and mid-market innovators.

+{{< advert_with_cta title="Still shipping at the same speed as two years ago?" description="AI has already changed how the best engineering teams work.
+We've published a full breakdown of how we integrate AI into every stage of development and what that means for timelines, team size, and budget." button="See how AI-enabled engineering works" url="https://anadea.info/free-project-estimate" >}}

 ### Tensorway

 Founded in 2019, Tensorway is an AI-focused software development and innovation company.
 While EPAM and SoftServe are large, full-spectrum technology and consulting firms, Tensorway offers a more specialized alternative.